Rain Sensory & Toddler Storytime

 For songbooks like Split!
 Splat!, give children a fun manipulative to hold and lift/sway/bounce along to the beat.
-Felt raindrops are easy to make if you’ve got blue felt in your craft closet, as you simply need to cut them out.
+Felt raindrops are easy to make if you’ve got blue felt in your craft closet.
 Children can lift them high and drop them to the ground.
 Check out FeltBoardMagic.com for more raindrop songs and felt patterns.

 Rain Sensory Storytime Movement Songs

-After the story, get kiddos moving with this raindrop version of “If You’re Happy & You Know .”
-I’ve used this version for years and have yet to track down the source, so if you know it, please share it in the comments!
-The key to this version is starting the song slowly and speeding up as you go.
+Sing to the tune “If You’re Happy & You Know .”
+I’ve used this version for years and have yet to track down the source, so if you know where it comes from, please share it in the comments!
+The key to this version is to start the song slowly and speed up as you go.
 The kids LOVE patting their legs and going faster and faster!

 First a little raindrop hits the ground (pat legs slowly)